July Putsch: Events

-On 25 July 1934, in the midst of difficult social and political tensions, and with the knowledge of official German positions, 154 SS men disguised as Bundesheer soldiers and policemen pushed into the Austrian chancellery.
-Dollfuss was killed by two bullets fired by Nazi Otto Planetta.
-The rest of the government was able to escape.
-Another group of the putschists occupied the RAVAG radio building and broadcast a false report about the putative transfer of power from Dollfuss to Anton Rintelen, which was to have been the call for Nazis all over Austria to begin the uprising against the state.
+On 25 July 1934, in the midst of difficult social and political tensions in Austria, and with the knowledge of official German positions, 154 Schutzstaffel (SS) men disguised as Bundesheer soldiers and policemen pushed into the Austrian chancellery.
+Dollfuss was killed by two bullets fired by Nazi Otto Planetta, though the rest of the Austrian government was able to escape.
+Another group occupied the RAVAG radio building and broadcast a false report about the putative transfer of power from Dollfuss to Anton Rintelen, which was to have been the call for Nazis all over Austria to begin the uprising against the state.
 There were several days of fighting in parts of Carinthia, Styria and Upper Austria as well as smaller uprisings in Salzburg.
-There was fighting in Upper Styria, both the industrial area between Judenburg and Leoben and in Enns, the Deutschlandsberg District in southwestern Styria and in southeastern Styria by Bad Radkersburg.
+There was fighting in Upper Styria, both the industrial area between Judenburg and Leoben and in Enns, the Deutschlandsberg District in southwestern Styria, and in southeastern Styria by Bad Radkersburg.
 Bloody clashes took place in and around Schladming and Leoben.

 In Carinthia, the centres of the coup were in Lower Carinthia and Sankt Paul im Lavanttal.
-In Upper Austria, in addition to individual actions in the Salzkammergut, the fighting was concentrated in the Pyhrn Pass and in the Mühlviertel, where on the night of 26 July, in the Kollerschlag area on the Bavarian-Austrian border, a division of the Austrian Legion invaded Austrian territory and attacked the customs guard and a police station.

-The Austrian Nazis were not armed since they had believed that the Austrian military and police would join them once the coup began, but most forces stayed loyal.

-Early on 26 July, a German courier was arrested at the border crossing in Kollerschlag who was carrying precise instructions for the putsch.
-Called the "Kollerschlag Document", it testified to a clear connection between Bavaria and the July Putsch.
+In Upper Austria, in addition to individual actions in the Salzkammergut, the fighting was concentrated in the Pyhrn Pass and in the Mühlviertel, where on the night of 26 July, in the Kollerschlag area on the German-Austrian border, a division of the Austrian Legion invaded Austrian territory from Bavaria and attacked the customs guard and a police station.
+Many of the Austrian Nazis were not armed since they had believed that the Austrian military and police would join them once the coup began, but most forces stayed loyal to the Fatherland Front government.
+On 26 July, a German courier was arrested at the border crossing in Kollerschlag who was carrying precise instructions for the putsch known as the "Kollerschlag Document", which testified to a clear connection between Bavaria and the July Putsch.

-The death of Dollfuss enraged Mussolini, whose wife Rachele was entertaining the rest of Dolfuss' family, and led to his decision to move troops to the Austrian border and tell Hitler that he was not to invade Austria.
+The death of Dollfuss enraged Benito Mussolini, the Fascist leader of Italy, whose wife Rachele was entertaining the rest of Dollfuss's family.
+Mussolini moved troops to the Italian-Austrian border and told Hitler that he was not to invade Austria.
 This made Hitler proclaim that he did not support the coup, which ultimately led to its failure.